josse995/lanaChallenge/README.md

 # Lana Challenge
-Repository for challenge for lana interview
+Repository for lana's interview challenge.

 # Overview
 This project grants you the possibility to buy merchandising from Lana.